 Finally, the learning specialist fulfills several administrative roles, including contributing to unit-wide traditional programming including Bruin Bridge (summer bridge) programming, class rank meetings and orientation sessions, Scholar-Athlete Banquet, and Student-Athlete Graduation Celebration.

-All applicants should demonstrate the following abilities and requirements: Bachelor’s Degree or equivalent work experience required; Master’s Degree in Education or Counseling is strongly preferred; Knowledge of effective learning strategies, and academic development; Knowledge of regulations and laws associated with ADA and accommodations for students with diagnosed learning disabilities; Demonstrate ability to exercise sound judgment and handle sensitive and confidential information with discretion and according to FERPA guidelines; Skill in working independently and following through on duties with minimal direction; Ability to effectively counsel and advise students with professional, academic, and/or personal questions and concerns; Ability to interact diplomatically with individuals of various social, cultural, economic, and educational backgrounds; Outstanding communication skills both oral and written, including skill in writing memos/reports and using correct spelling, grammar and punctuation; Ability to establish and interact collaboratively and effectively with other staff, student-athletes, coaches, administrators, and the UCLA community; Outstanding listening, analytical, and problem-solving skills in work with academics staff and student-athletes; Working knowledge of collegiate athletics and student-athlete demands; Ability to work collaboratively in situations that may be time sensitive or otherwise highly pressured, with a variety of individuals including students, coaches, academic personnel, faculty and staff; Ability to operate Windows-based PC using Microsoft Office suite; and Working knowledge of NCAA, Pacific-12 Conference, Department of Intercollegiate Athletics and University policies, rules, and regulations.
+All applicants should demonstrate the following abilities and requirements: Bachelor’s Degree or equivalent work experience required; Master’s Degree in Education or Counseling is strongly preferred; Knowledge of effective learning strategies, and academic development; Knowledge of regulations and laws associated with ADA and accommodations for students with diagnosed learning disabilities; Demonstrate ability to exercise sound judgment and handle sensitive and confidential information with discretion and according to FERPA guidelines; Skill in working independently and following through on duties with minimal direction; Ability to effectively counsel and advise students with professional, academic, and/or personal questions and concerns; Ability to interact diplomatically with individuals of diverse social, cultural, economic, and educational backgrounds; Outstanding communication skills both oral and written, including skill in writing memos/reports and using correct spelling, grammar and punctuation; Ability to establish and interact collaboratively and effectively with other staff, student-athletes, coaches, administrators, and the UCLA community; Outstanding listening, analytical, and problem-solving skills in work with academics staff and student-athletes; Working knowledge of collegiate athletics and student-athlete demands; Ability to work collaboratively in situations that may be time sensitive or otherwise highly pressured, with a variety of individuals including students, coaches, academic personnel, faculty and staff; Ability to operate Windows-based PC using Microsoft Office suite; Demonstrated ability to adhere to and comply with NCAA, Pac-12 conference and University rules and regulations; Working knowledge of NCAA, Pacific-12 Conference, Department of Intercollegiate Athletics and University policies, rules, and regulations preferred.